Emerson College: Academics

-Emerson College is divided into two schools (School of Communication and School of the Arts) and eight departments (Marketing Communication; Communication Studies; Journalism; Communication Sciences & Disorders; Performing Arts; Writing, Literature & Publishing; Visual & Media Arts; Liberal Arts & Interdisciplinary Studies) offering 31 undergraduate majors and 19 minors (Bachelor of Arts/Fine Arts, or Science), and 12 graduate degree programs (Master of Arts/Fine Arts, or Science).
+Emerson College is divided into two schools, the School of Communication and School of the Arts, and eight departments offering 31 undergraduate majors and 19 minors (Bachelor of Arts/Fine Arts, or Science), and 12 graduate degree programs (Master of Arts/Fine Arts, or Science).
 Though the college's programs are primarily focused on communications and the arts, the curriculum is delivered through a liberal arts and sciences education model, where students are required to take courses from other academic disciplines and also have the opportunity to declare a minor outside their major.

 Emerson College is ranked by U.S. News & World Report in the Regional Universities North category.
 In 2021, it is ranked tied for 8th best overall, tied for 3rd in the Most Innovative Schools category, tied for 11th in Best Undergraduate Teaching, and 50th in the Best Value Schools category.

 In 2018, Emerson admitted 36% of applicants, and is ranked 6th in the Universities-Master's (North) category according to U.S. News & World Report.
 There are 3,871 undergraduate and 1,048 graduate students as of 2019.
 Tuition for the 2018–2019 academic year is $46,016 for a full-time student; approximately 76% of students receive financial assistance in scholarships and grants, low-interest loans and part-time employment.

 Film

 Emerson College has an extensive film program that is one of the largest in the United States.
-In 2008/2009, it awarded 368 degrees in Film, Radio, and Television.
-In July 2014, Emerson's Visual and Media Arts program was rated #9 in the nation by The Hollywood Reporter.
+In 2008/2009, it awarded 368 degrees in film, Radio, and Television.
+In August 2022, Emerson's Visual and Media Arts program was rated #6 in the nation by The Hollywood Reporter.
+Along with its VMA program, Emerson also operates a joint degree program with Paris College of Art in the 10th arrondissement of Paris, France called the Global BFA in Film Art.
+This program opened in 2019.

+Journalism

+The journalism major at Emerson College has become an attractive destination for media-inclined undergrads as it consistently ranks highly among college list publications like Prep Scholar and College Factual.
+"Our programs are super experiential.
+You go out and do the story, and then you come back and we give you feedback," said journalism department chair Lu Ann Reeb.

 Marketing

-The College offers undergraduate programs in Marketing Communications (BS) and Business of Creative Enterprises (BA).
+The college offers undergraduate programs in Marketing Communications (BS) and Business of Creative Enterprises (BA).
 Emerson's Department of Marketing Communication has on-campus graduate degrees in Integrated Marketing Communication and Global Marketing Communication & Advertising, as well as online degree in Digital Marketing and Data Analytics.
 Starting in the 2018–19 academic year, the GMCA and IMC programs were merged into a single MA program in Strategic Marketing Communication.

 In 2014 Emerson was named #5 on the list of top 10 U.S. colleges to get a marketing degree published by USA Today.
 It was ranked #14 of 47 in 2018 Best Master's of Marketing Programs ranking by TFE Times, and #15 of 416 in 2019 Best Marketing Colleges in the U.S. ranking by College Factual.